 B.S.
-Electrical Engineering and Computer Science Duke University June 1993
+Electrical Engineering Duke University June 1993

-Submitted to the Program in Media Arts and Sciences, School of Architecture and Planning, in partial fulfillment of the requirements for the degree of Master of Science in Media Arts and Sciences at the Massachusetts Institute of Technology June 1998
+Submitted to the Program in Media Arts and Sciences, School of Architecture and Planning, in partial fulfillment of the requirements for the degree of Master of Science in Media Arts and Sciences at the author reed kram program in media arts and sciences May 8, 1998 certified by john maeda assistant professor of design and computation program in media arts and sciences, thesis supervisor stephen a. benton chair, departmental committee on graduate students program in media arts and sciences

+Massachusetts Institute of Technology June 1998

-Copyright Massachusetts Institute of Technology, 1998 All rights reserved
+Copyright Massachusetts Institute of Technology, 1998 All rights reserved by Reed Kram